A Hanky Panky cocktail is a pre-prohibition drink made with just three ingredients: gin, sweet vermouth and Fernet-Branca. It's easy to make at home!

 Step 2: Combine the liquors and chill

-Pour gin, vermouth and two dashes of Fernet-Branca over ice in a cocktail shaker or small pitcher.
+Pour gin, vermouth and two dashes of Fernet-Branca over ice in a cocktail shaker or mixing glass.
 Stir quickly until mixture is chilled.

 Step 3: Strain and serve!

-Strain into coupe glasses and garnish with orange twist.
+Strain into a chilled cocktail glass (I like coupe glasses) and garnish with orange twist.

 When to serve a Hanky Panky cocktail